Emad-H/Physical-Verification-using-SKY130/README.md

 3. `permute`
 4. `equate`

-The LVS tool handles hierarchy by making certain assumptions about the circuite, like the subcircuits will have the same name or contents in the schematic and layout.
+The LVS tool handles hierarchy by making certain assumptions about the circuit, like the subcircuits will have the same name or contents in the schematic and layout.
 Next it will survey the hierarchies in both the netlists to check whether these assumptions are true.
 It will attempt to check whether it can make the hierarchies match better by flattening one or more cells.
 After it knows that a subcircuit in one netlist is supposed to be a match in the other netlist, then it conducts a full match analysis.
 If it cannot get the circuits to match, then it concludes that perhaps it should not try to match the two subcircuits at all, absorbing both of them into the parent cell in the hopes that this will resolve the issues with the hierarchy.
 Although, flattening everything in the hierarchy can cause cascading mismatch problems, leading to a huge mess in the LVS.
 Thus, a proper approach is required when tackling LVS.

 One useful feature of Netgen is its ability to do not just layout vs. schematic, but layout vs. verilog as well, though certain syntax in verilog are illegal and not supported.